john-cd/rust_howto/bk/src/categories/finance/_index.md

 - Risk management: Volatility, diversification, etc.
 - Financial modeling: Building models to analyze financial data.

-The `financial` crate is a good starting point for basic financial calculations.
+The [`financial`][c-financial]⮳{{hi:financial}} crate is a good starting point for basic financial calculations.
 For more advanced analysis, you'll likely need the statistics and linear algebra crates.
 Date/time handling is essential.
 Data access depends on your data source.
 Trading and accounting often require custom solutions or very specific API integrations.

 </div>